 What makes the experience of the mobile user different to that of the desktop user that would influence their conversion potential?
 By isolating those variables and catering to the mobile user first, you can ensure that both search engines and users pay attention to your site.

-Understanding the real estate that you’re working with ensures that you make the greatest impact for your users.
+Understanding the real estate that you’re working with ensures that you make the greatest impact on your users.

-When optimising titles and meta descriptions for both websites and adwords, follow the guidelines set in place for mobile devices over those for desktop, if using a responsive website (one that caters for both mobile and desktop users).
-This means upping your title character limit to around 79 characters and your meta descriptions are reported to being seen on mobile devices around 200 characters.
+When optimising titles and meta descriptions for both websites and AdWords, follow the guidelines set in place for mobile devices over those for desktop, if using a responsive website (one that caters for both mobile and desktop users).
+This means upping your title character limit to around 79 characters and your meta descriptions are reported to be seen on mobile devices at around 200 characters.

-While it’s true that many sites that have a well-designed and highly interactive interface can improve the user experience, factors like unoptimised graphics, overloaded scripting and autoplaying videos can cause many mobile users experience with your site to be an unpleasant one.
+While it’s true that many sites that have a well-designed and highly interactive interface can improve the user experience, factors like unoptimised graphics, overloaded scripting and auto-playing videos can cause many mobile users’ experiences with your site to be unpleasant.

-Make sure that you leverage browser caching on your sites and optimise your images to small files sizes that they load quicker.
-Dont overload mobile sites with too many widgets and media, and turn off any auto playing features.
-Not only do these delay page load times, but also will make a sizeable dent in a mobile users data plan.
+Make sure you leverage browser caching on your sites and optimise your images to smaller file sizes so that they load quicker.
+Don’t overload mobile sites with too many widgets and media, and turn off any auto-playing features.
+Not only do these delay page load times, but also will make a sizeable dent in a mobile user’s data plan.

-Remember that most mobile users don’t have speed that desktop users enjoy, so if something loads slowly on your desktop machine, it’s definitely not suitable for mobile.
+Remember that most mobile users don’t have the speed than desktop users enjoy, so if something loads slowly on your desktop machine, it’s definitely not suitable for mobile.
 Use Google’s Pagespeed test to see how your site performs and make the recommended changes.

 Accelerated Mobile Pages (AMP)